-- Run clear water into radiator and allow it to drain out of the drain cock until it is clear. - b.
-Close the drain cock and install a commercially available radiator and block flushing agent, and operate the unit in accordance with instructions of the flushing agent manufacturer.

-c.
-Open the drain cock to drain water and flushing solution.
+- a.
+Run clear water into radiator and accumulator and allow it to drain out of the block until it is clear. - b.
+Close the block drain and install a commercially available radiator and block flushing agent, and operate the unit in accordance with instructions of the flushing agent manufacturer. - c.
+Open the engine block and accumulator drain to drain water and flushing solution.